maxime-houe/personal_python_project_generator/{{cookiecutter.project_name}}/README.md

 ```bash
 black .
 ```
 This will format the python files accordingly.
-If not done, the pre-commit hook will failed.
+If not done, the pre-commit hook will fail.
 #### Commit message
 The project follows the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 Please follow the convention when you write your commit message.